Comment on page

 Akamas enforces no password rotation mechanism.

-- When running on a Linux installation with KDE's KWallet enabled or with GNOME's Keyring enabled, the credentials will be stored in the default wallet/keyring.
+- When running on a Linux installation with KDE's KWallet enabled or GNOME's Keyring enabled, the credentials will be stored in the default wallet/keyring.

 - When running on a macOS, the credential will be stored in Keychain.